The HedgeBrunch and Family Office Brunch Ski Trip

 The HedgeBrunch and Family Office Brunch ski trip in Switzerland was a delight and, boy, we can’t wait to return next season.
 We headed to the Le Grand Bellevue Hotel, for this year’s instalment and found a haven of stylish tranquillity and world class hospitality in the chocolate-box town of Gstaad.

 After a dream-like train journey from Geneva to Montreux and up through the meandering foothills (honestly worth the trip alone) we arrived at the stunning Grand Bellevue Hotel, our home for the next few days.
 Gstaad is a noted favourite of the rich and famous and the Bellevue is its oldest hotel.

-Once home, we hit the quite astonishing 3,000sqm Le Grand Spa, a world-class sanctuary for wellness.
-Working in partnership with organic English brand Bamford and revolutionary Swiss facial brand Cellcosmet, the spa invited us to indulge in a fully comprehensive range of treatments, remedies and retreats.
-Extensive facilities include eleven spacious treatment rooms; seven heat therapy rooms including Turkish hammam, Himalayan salt inhalation grotto and outdoor Finnish sauna; a fully equipped gym; yoga & Pilates studio; beautiful relaxation areas with water beds overlooking the mountains and a swimming pool opening up onto a lavender-clad terrace during summer months.
-It’s safe to say it was hard to not be relaxed and happy and every turn on our short stay.
+Once home, we hit the quite astonishing 3,000 sqm Le Grand Spa, a world-class sanctuary for wellness.
+Working in partnership with organic English brand Bamford, and revolutionary Swiss facial brand Cellcosmet, the spa invited us to indulge in a fully comprehensive range of treatments, remedies and retreats.
+The deeply impressive facilities include eleven spacious treatment rooms; seven heat therapy rooms (including a Turkish hammam, Himalayan salt inhalation grotto and outdoor Finnish sauna), a fully equipped gym; yoga & Pilates studio and beautiful relaxation areas with water beds overlooking the mountains.
+A swimming pool opening up onto a lavender-clad terrace during summer months tops off what must be one of the continent’s greatest wellness retreats.

 For more information and to book the Grand Bellevue Hotel Gstaad please click here